Academic Catalog 2024-2025

 Transfer Credit

-Transfer credit is defined as graduate credit earned at another regionally accredited institution.
+Transfer credit is defined as graduate credit earned at another accredited institution.
 Students may request transfer courses to be considered for application to a graduate degree program.
 Any transfer courses to be considered for application to a graduate degree program must be recommended by the school dean/department chair with final approval residing with the Vice Provost for Academic Administration.
 For a credential program a minimum of 30% of the units required must be taken at PLNU; a maximum of 70% of the units required for the credential program may be met by transfer work.
 For all other graduate programs, a minimum of 75% of the units required for the graduate program must be taken at PLNU; a maximum of 25% of the units required for the graduate program may be met by transfer work.
 Specific programs may impose higher standards.

-All coursework must have been completed within the last seven (7) years at a regionally accredited institution and may not have been previously used for completion of a graduate degree program.
+All coursework must have been completed within the last seven (7) years at an accredited institution and may not have been previously used for completion of a graduate degree program.
 Transfer work from Foreign Institutions will not be accepted without an official transcript evaluation from an approved foreign transcript evaluation service.
 For transfer coursework to be applied, it must be presented on an original official transcript directly from the issuing institution.

 Curricular Exceptions